 Residential Care Facilities

-Board and care homes, also known as residential care homes, are a type of living situation where people receive help with everyday activities in a group setting.
+Board and care homes, also known as residential care homes, are living situations where people receive help with everyday activities in a group setting.
 These homes can be a good option for those who need some assistance but don’t want to live alone.

 Residential care facilities are staffed by the people who live there.
 They offer a home-like environment for elderly or disabled residents.
-While they generally provide help with activities of daily living, they encourage residents to make choices about their daily lives and health care.
+While they generally help with daily living activities, they encourage residents to make choices about their daily lives and health care.